DauletBai/qar-mvp/docs/qar-industrial-core.md

 ## 4. Hardware Implementation Plan

 ### Phase 1 (FPGA-based reference)
+Refer to [docs/industrial-brick.md](industrial-brick.md) for the concrete board- and enclosure-level plan that turns this RTL + SDK into a DIN-rail ready controller.

 1. RTL integration:
    - Adopt a two-layer bus: a lightweight AXI-lite bridge for memory (Flash/SRAM) and a peripheral APB window mapped to 0x4000_0000+.
    - Implement the following blocks with initial address map: